dessa-oss/atlas/api_docs/sources/manage_jobs.md

 <h1>Managing Jobs</h1>
-The following methods are used to manage the job queue  for deployments
+The following methods are used to manage the job queue for deployments and give users maximum flexibility when deploying and organizing experiments.

 **NOTE:** These features are **EXPERIMENTAL** and may be subject to change in future releases.